timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 The shard label's value is the name of the shard, i.e., the name of the shard lease and the shard lease's `holderIdentity`.
 With this, the shard will only cache the objects assigned to it, and the controllers will only reconcile this subset of objects.
 Note that when using a label selector on a watch request and the label changes so that the selector now matches or does not match anymore, the API server will emit a `ADD` or `DELETE` watch event respectively.
-In controller-runtime, the shard's manager can be configured to watch and reconcile only objects assigned to it, as shown in [@lst:go-filter-cache][^filter-cache-version].
+In controller-runtime, the shard's manager can be configured to watch and reconcile only objects assigned to it, as shown in [@lst:go-filter-cache].[^filter-cache-version]

 [^filter-cache-version]: The shown code works with controller-runtime v0.16 and v0.17, other versions might require deviating configuration.